|

 which

 may be unreadable in some browsers.
-Links and image

 dimensions

-are checked with home-brew Perl scripts before uploading, and most
+continue to be checked with home-brew Perl scripts before uploading, and most

 pages have been validated using the W3C validator.